How to Make Sour Beers— Hops, Recipe, and More

 Are you interested in brewing sour beers but scared of the risk?
 Don’t worry!

-Minimizing risk and cost is critical, so you can brew your sour beer confidently without replacing your entire brewing system.
+Minimizing risk and cost is critical to confidently brew your sour beer without replacing your entire brewing system.

 It’s not as big a risk as some make it sound.